Bibbiena: Other localities in the area

-Other relevant localities within the municipal area are those of Casanova, Caselle, Contra, Molino di Gressa, Moscaio, Pianacci, Pollino, Santa Maria del Sasso, Tramoggiano.
+Other relevant localities within the municipal area are those of Casanova, Caselle, Contra, Molino di Gressa, Moscaio, Pianacci, Pollino, Santa Maria del Sasso, and Tramoggiano.

 Economy

 In the past, the production of Casentino cloth played an important role in the local economy.

 Infrastructure and Transport

 The municipality is affected by the crossing of the Casentinese railway.

 Administration

 Below is a table relating to the successive administrations in this municipality.